Mikea15/mikea15.github.io/_posts/2014-05-09-simple-achievement-system-in-csharp.md

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">private Dictionary&lt;AchievementType> _achievementKeeper;</pre>

-Since our achievement keeper is a dictionary with the key being the Achievement type, we just have to increment the dictionary&#8217;s value at that key.&nbsp;As you can see, I switch over&nbsp;all Achievement types, and increment the occurrences of the achievements.
+Since our achievement keeper is a dictionary with the key being the Achievement type, we just have to increment the dictionary's value at that key.&nbsp;As you can see, I switch over&nbsp;all Achievement types, and increment the occurrences of the achievements.
 I also check whether the achievement type is present in the dictionary.
 Should the dictionary have to key, it would return a exception, which I am not handling in a try catch, again for the sake of simplicity.

 At the end of the **RegisterEvent** method, I call **ParseAchievements** of that same type. **ParseAchievements** will go through all achievements that are on the dictionary of the given type.
 As there may be more than one achievement per type, I loop through all achievements of that type and select only the ones that are still locked.
 After that, I differentiate the **Score** achievement type from all the others.
-If the achievement keeper for **Score** is _Greater than or equal_ to the current iteration of the achievement, then, I&#8217;ll raise the event to unlock that achievement.
+If the achievement keeper for **Score** is _Greater than or equal_ to the current iteration of the achievement, then, I'll raise the event to unlock that achievement.
 For the other types of achievements, I just compare for equality.
 I am differentiating this because scores can change rapidly, and I think of it like comparing two floats for equality, you might get it or not, so better safe than sorry.

-Here&#8217;s the code for **ParseAchievement**:
+Here's the code for **ParseAchievement**:

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">public void ParseAchievements( AchievementType type )
 {